All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 You may wish to contemplate the following points when choosing a suitable rehab location:

-Anyone who stops consuming alcohol suddenly is like to experience withdrawal symptoms as the substance leaves their body.
+Anyone who stops consuming alcohol suddenly is like to experience drug and alcohol withdrawal symptoms as the substance leaves their body.

 These can include: